Your surveys run every 6-12 months ·

 Clover ERA collects team-level patterns, not individual responses.
 Nothing to triangulate.
 Genuine anonymity by architecture, not procedurally promised.

-Your training programme is working on a problem it cannot see.
+Your training program is working on a problem it cannot see.

 A manager attends a workshop on giving feedback.
 They return to a team where the problem is not feedback.
 It is that two people have stopped raising issues because the last three times they did, nothing changed.
 The training worked on the wrong problem.
 Not because the content was wrong.
 Because it had no access to the live team signal it needed to be useful.